The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

-Fig.~\ref{Stable_structure} shows the stable structures obtained for charged dust particles, for an a.c. voltage $U_a = 3.6$ kV.
+Fig.~\ref{Stable_structure} shows stable structures obtained for charged dust particles, when the a.c. voltage $U_a = 3.6$ kV.
 Although the observed structure slightly oscillates with the frequency of the a.c. supply voltage, the inter-particle distances remain approximately constant.
-In order to characterize particle correlations, the electric charge of the particles and the average inter-particle distance have been estimated.
-The electric charge of the particles was not measured in \cite{Vasi13}.
-The average electric charge value was estimated using some of the results previously obtained in \cite{Syr16b, Vasi18}, and the average value found was about $5 \times 10^4 e$.
-The average inter-particle distance is around 1 mm, estimated from typical photos of particle configurations using a specially written computer code.
+In order to characterize particle correlations, the electric charge of the particles and the average inter-particle distance are estimated.
+The electric charge of the particles is not measured in \cite{Vasi13}.
+The average electric charge value is estimated using some of the results previously obtained in \cite{Syr16b, Vasi18}, and the average value found is about $5 \times 10^4 e$.
+The average inter-particle distance is around 1 mm, estimated from typical images of particle configurations using a specially written computer code.
 Thus, the Coulomb interaction at the average inter-particle distance is approximately equal to $10^5$ in units of atmospheric gas temperature at $300$ K.